Qualifying as a youth

 See the article on Employment Services on this web site, which includes a list of such organizations in the GTA.
 All Employment Services contracted with Employment Ontario, offer specific employment programs for youth.
-(See a description, below, of the Youth Job Connection Program, Youth Job Connections Summer Program, Youth Skills Connections Program, and Youth Job Link.)
+(See descriptions, below, of the Youth Job Connection Program ans Youth Job Connections Summer Program.)
 However, only a few employment services have (or have recently had) specific programs for refugee newcomer youth, or even newcomer youth in general.

 Programs and featured opportunities for newcomer youth